ANZUK Supply Platoon

 Post-war the 1950’s

-• an Infantry Division Ordnance Field Park, and
+• An Infantry Division Ordnance Field Park.

-• Five Laundry Sections and
+• Five Laundry Sections

 • Five Bath Sections.